Equivariant $H\underline{\mathbb{F}}_p$-modules are wild: Derived representation type

 \subsection{Derived representations of gentle algebras}

 Over an algebraically closed field, Bekkert--Merklen showed gentle algebras are derived tame \cite{BM03}.
-In fact, over any field, the perfect complexes of a gentle algebra can be described by ``homotopy strings'' and ``homotopy bands''.
+In fact, over any field, the perfect complexes of a gentle algebra can be described by homotopy strings and homotopy bands.

+A perfect complex is a sequence of homomorphisms between projectives composing to zero and a homotopy string is designed to encapsulate that data.
+Strings give a basis for homomorphisms between indecomposable projectives, so they form the letters in homotopy strings.
+We give some of the relevant definitions below.
 See \cite{BM03} or \cite[Section~2.1.2]{OPS25}.
 See also \cite{Lak16} for more detailed exposition.